bikeindex/stolen_bikes_widget_html/README.markdown

 === Bike Index Stolen Bikes Widget ===

-Sorry, I haven't committed this yet.
-It will be up soon!
+Slapdash and shitty, probably don't use this yet.
+Definitely, actually.
+It's slow as hell.